opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 `00:00:00:46 @ 47.95` both represent the same real-world time, but would be represented as `23` and `46` respectively.

-**Seconds float**: Another common technique is to do all arithmatic in floating point, and represent the timecode as a seconds value.
+**Seconds float**: Another common technique is to do all arithmetic in floating point, and represent the timecode as a seconds value.
 So `00:00:02:00` would be represented as `48.0 frames / (24000.0/1001.0) fps = 2.002 seconds`.
 Most cameras calculate a their Timecode values this way, and the official NTSC specification uses floats to define